andrasq/node-docs/promises-guide.md

 andler function (including undefined).
 Note that the new promise is always _fulfilled_, even when the thenable promise rejects; the only time the new promise rejects is if the handler throws.
-If the handler throws (`resolveHandler` or `rejectHandler`, whichever is called), the new promise rejects with the thrown value used as the reason.
+If the handler throws (`resolveHandler` or `rejectHandler`, whichever was called), the new promise rejects with the thrown value used as the reason.